-- 1. Programs must provide a written contract regarding offender rights, responsibilities, and limits of confidentiality.
-(See Offender Contract under Section IV.C. below.) - 2.
+- Programs must provide a written contract regarding offender rights, responsibilities, and limits of confidentiality-(See Offender Contract under Section IV.C. below). - 2.
 The intake shall be completed in a 1:1 meeting of the offender and the intervention staff, in person or via telecommunication.
-(See also Telecommunication policy in Section III.C.) - 3.
-The intervention providers must be available to the offender to begin intervention within two weeks of a court ordered referral.
+(See also Telecommunication policy in Section III.C.). - 3.
+The intervention providers must be available to the offender to begin intervention within two weeks of a court-ordered referral.
 The intervention staff must contact the referring agency if unable to accept the offender within two weeks of referral.

 - 4. All contact between the offender and the intervention staff must be documented in the offender's file. - 5.
 Victim safety and offender accountability are central to effective DV offender intervention programs.
 Therefore, confidentiality is limited.
 Programs must advise offenders of the specific limitations of confidentiality.
 Programs must also keep in mind that victim safety is priority to all information sharing.
-The information that must be made available to courts, appropriate authorities, victims, previous victims, partners, and ex-partners includes, but is not limited to, assessment findings, attendance, any use of violence or threats, reasons for discharge, recommendations, and completion from the program. - 6.
+The information that must be made available to courts, probation officers, appropriate authorities, victims, previous victims, partners, and ex-partners includes, but is not limited to, assessment findings, attendance, any use of violence or threats, reasons for discharge, recommendations, and completion from the program. - 6.
 Upon enrollment of the offender, the intervention program shall attempt to notify the victim (usually by letter).
 Attempts to notify victims must be documented.
 Face-to-face, phone or mail contact may be used.
 The contact should provide: - a.
 The purpose of the intervention program - b.
 The procedure for reporting further offenses - c.
 A preliminary assessment for the victim's own use in determining risk - d.
 Limitations of the program and that attendance in an intervention program does not guarantee an offender will not be violent - e.
 Resource information regarding victim services - f.
 Opportunity for the victim to provide input in the assessment process - g.
-Contact information of the program if they have any concerns or questions.
+Contact information of the program if the victims have any concerns or questions.
 The intervention staff shall inform the offender regarding process, expectations, and limitations of intervention, the reporting policies of the program and other rules of confidentiality.
-Victims and/or partners will be informed that attendance in the program does not guarantee an offender will not be violent.